 - No more effective than other removal techniques

-These last four methods may be uncomfortable, but are generally not painful.
+These last three methods may be uncomfortable, but are generally not painful.
 If persistent, these methods will generally remove any visible warts, but they can recur at any stage.

 The patient is also infective during asymptomatic periods – however, they are more infectious when visible lesions are present.